Hope Diamond: Theft, disappearance and concealment

 It was long believed that the Hope Diamond was cut from the French Blue, but confirmation came when a three-dimensional leaden model of the latter was rediscovered in the archives of the Paris National Museum of Natural History in 2005.
 Previously, the dimensions of the French Blue had been known only from two drawings made in 1749 and 1789; although the model differs slightly from the drawings in some details, these details are identical to features of the Hope Diamond, allowing CAD technology to digitally reconstruct the French Blue around the recut stone.

 The leaden model revealed 20 unknown facets on the back of the French Blue.
 It also confirmed the diamond underwent a rather rough recut that removed the three points and reduced the thickness by a few millimeters.
 The Sun King's blue diamond became unrecognizable and the baroque style of the original cut was definitely lost.

 Historians suggested that one burglar, Cadet Guillot, took several jewels, including the French Blue and the Côte-de-Bretagne spinel, to Le Havre and then to London, where the French Blue was cut in two pieces.

 Morel adds that in 1796, Guillot attempted to resell the Côte-de-Bretagne in France but was forced to relinquish it to fellow thief Lancry de la Loyelle, who put Guillot into debtors' prison.

 In a contrasting report, historian Richard Kurin speculated that the "theft" of the French Crown Jewels was in fact engineered by the revolutionary leader Georges Danton as part of a plan to bribe an opposing military commander, Duke Karl Wilhelm of Brunswick.
 When under attack by Napoleon in 1805, Karl Wilhelm may have had the French Blue recut to disguise its identity; in this form, the stone could have come to Great Britain in 1806, when his family fled there to join his daughter Caroline of Brunswick.
-Although Caroline was the wife of the Prince Regent (later George IV of the United Kingdom), she lived apart from her husband, and financial straits sometimes forced her to quietly sell her own jewels to support her household.
+Although Caroline was the wife of the Prince Regent (later King George IV), she lived apart from her husband, and financial straits sometimes forced her to quietly sell her own jewels to support her household.
 Caroline's nephew, Duke Karl Friedrich, was later known to possess a 13.75 carat blue diamond which was widely thought to be another piece of the French Blue.

-This smaller diamond's present whereabouts are unknown, and the recent CAD reconstruction of the French Blue fits too tightly around the Hope Diamond to allow for the existence of a sister stone of that size.
+This smaller diamond's present whereabouts are unknown.
+A 2010 three-dimensional reconstruction of the French Blue from an authenticated lead cast of the jewel fits too tightly around the Hope Diamond to allow for the existence of a sister stone of that size, and concluded that there could be no significant offcuts from refaceting the French Blue into the Hope Diamond.